M-Mashreghi/Digital-Control-Lab-G4/README.md

     <h3>Session 3 - Angle detection</h3>
     <p>In Session 3, we concentrated on mastering angle detection in a DC motor through the use of pulse-width modulation (PWM) and quadrature encoders.
 This session involved implementing advanced techniques to accurately measure both the speed and position of the motor, enabling precise control over its angular positioning.
 These capabilities are essential for tasks requiring detailed rotational control, enhancing the motor's response to varying operational demands.</p>
     <h3>Session 4 - Control of DC Motor with PI controller (speed controler)</h3>
     <p>In our fifth session, we focused on precision speed control of a DC motor using digital techniques.
 Utilizing an STM32 microcontroller, we developed and implemented a Proportional-Integral (PI) control algorithm to maintain the motor's speed at a setpoint of 700 RPM.
 The control output was determined based on the difference between the set target speed and the actual motor speed.
-Adjustments were made to the motor's direction and PWM signal to align with the desired speed.</p>
+Adjustments were made to the motor's direction and PWM signal to align with the desired speed.
+Also we set a multy-stage controll which control speed and change to 700, 1100, 1500 RPM.</p>
     <h3>Session 5 - Control of DC Motor - control position with P or Deadbeat</h3>
     <p>In our fifth session, we focused on advanced motor control techniques, specifically targeting the position control of a DC motor.
 Utilizing an STM32 microcontroller, we explored both Proportional (P) and Deadbeat control strategies.
 The session involved implementing a control algorithm to precisely manage the motor's position, adjusting it to meet predefined criteria.
 The algorithm calculated the necessary adjustments to the motor's direction and PWM signal by assessing deviations from our target position.</p>